MdeMaic/WebScrapingAPI_Project/README.md

 ![Flag](INPUT/Flag.jpg)

 ## Methodology
 API integration using DataSets as main source.
 Argparse function y FPDF to create added value reports.
+The flags for the argparse are:
+ - -top | Compare statistic values of top 10 countries UP and DOWN.
+ - -region | Show region report and generate graphs
+ - -filt | Filter HDI values to obtain a range of subregion values.
+ - -repo | Create pdf report.

 ## Keywords
 api, web scraping, argparse, fpdf